vanngocthuyla/Data_Analysis/_pages/about_me.md

 ## Get in Touch

-I'm doing research at [David Minh lab](https://ccbatiit.github.io/), Illinois Institute of Technology, Chicago, IL.
-For collaborations or inquiries, feel free to reach out.
-I'm always excited to discuss how computational biology can advance research and product development in healthcare and pharmaceuticals.
+I am currently conducting research at [David Minh lab](https://ccbatiit.github.io/), Illinois Institute of Technology, Chicago, IL.
+As I approach my graduation in December 2024, I am actively seeking positions as a computational biologist or in bioinformatics.
+I welcome inquiries and collaborations, and I am eager to engage in discussions about how computational biology can enhance research and product development in healthcare and pharmaceuticals.

 ### More Information